EzCE/hook-template/README.md

 ; jp <set hook>
 ```

-Replace these lines with the the equates associated with the hook you have chosen.
+Replace these lines with the equates associated with the hook you have chosen.
 For
 example, a parser hook would look like this:

 ```asm